Flo & Friends: Main characters

+Creators

 The strip's creator John Gibel, had the idea to create a strip about seniors while volunteering at non-profit organizations in Cleveland, Ohio.
-However, he felt he needed help since "he knew he wasn’t funny or artistic," so he enlisted Jenny Campbell, a freelance illustrator, and John Murtha to assist.
+However, he felt he needed help since "he knew he wasn't funny or artistic," so he enlisted Jenny Campbell, a freelance illustrator, and John Murtha to assist.
 Campbell assumed responsibility for the strip after the sudden death of John Gibel in early 2005.

 Jenny Campbell grew up in the Phoenix–Scottsdale area, and graduated from Arizona State University in 1979, beginning as a fine arts major, but finishing with a BA in journalism.
 While still in college, she started at The Arizona Republic as the paper's first female copyboy and went on to become a picture editor, occasional feature writer and sometime cartoonist.
 She then worked for the Pasadena Star-News and the Orange County Register.
 She eventually ended up in Chagrin Falls, Ohio in 1996, enabling her to connect with John Gibel through a mutual friend.